What Treatments Are Used In Myopia Management?

 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Dr. Akshet Joshi O.D., who will advise you on the best myopia treatment for your child.The Myopia Management Center At Optical Zone serves patients in Plano, Allen, Frisco, Richardson, and throughout Texas.
+Speak with Dr. Akshet Joshi O.D., who will advise you on the best myopia treatment for your child.Our practice serves patients from Plano, Allen, Frisco, and Richardson, Texas and surrounding communities.